puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `Any`

 Sets the proxy option for the official PostgreSQL yum-repositories only.
-This is useful if your server is behind a corporate firewall and needs to use proxy servers for outside connectivity.

 Default value: `undef`